-Global Hydrology Resource Center Distributed Active Archive Center (GHRC DAAC) Moves to the Earthdata Cloud
+Global Hydrometeorology Resource Center Distributed Active Archive Center (GHRC DAAC) Moves to the Earthdata Cloud

 By Adam Voiland